Contact us below to receive more information about Improving Transportation or to attend our next meeting

 Click here for info about Youth Opportunity Passes.

 On October 22nd, 2021, SANDAG Board of Directors approved the Social Equity Pilot Program, which allocated $8 million for no-cost youth fares (18 and under) and increased bus frequency.
-By May 1st, 2022, all youth ages 18 and under will be eligible to receive a no-cost transit pass from MTS or NCTD !
+On May 1st, 2022, all youth ages 18 and under started riding the bus, Trolley, SPRINTER, and COASTER for free!

 Our Previous Campaign